 How to Run a Successful Craft Facebook Page that Grows Genuine Likes Daily

-This is a guest post by Jackie from Craft My Success.
+This is a guest post by Jackie from Craft My Success (This site/resource is no longer available).

 I have a confession.
 In the early days of my creative business, I was absolutely fixated with the number of likes my page had.